Crow: Mwa ha ha ha ha ha ha— Hey! Who turned out the lights??

 - Made better when the driver turns out to have a gravelly voice, and they claim he borrowed it from Harvey Fierstein.

-- What Happened to Magic Voice?: The only SOL member unaccounted-for in the end.
+- What Happened to the Mouse?: Magic Voice is the only SOL member unaccounted-for in the end.note

 - Your Makeup Is Running: Pearl is quite a sight after crying over her failure to destroy the SOL.